mancrurod/Scrape-The-Verse/README.md

 ## 🚀 What is this?

-**Scrape The Verse** is a modular Python project for scraping both **Spotify metadata** and **Genius lyrics** — by artist, by album, or in batch.
-It's designed to keep your scraping organized, retry failed requests, and give you clean data to play with.
+**Scrape The Verse** is a modular Python project for scraping **Spotify metadata** and **Genius lyrics** — by artist, album, or batch — with one literary mission in mind:

-Built to handle cases like:
-- You want all Bob Dylan albums in a structured folder with tracklists and metadata ✅
-- You want all Taylor Swift lyrics saved as `.txt` files for a specific album ✅
-- You need to retry that one album that failed because Genius was feeling moody ✅

-Yes — this is overkill.
-But it’s fun.
+Build a clean, analyzable, structured dataset that helps us explore Taylor Swift’s lyrics like a Nobel committee might.

+This is more than scraping.
+It’s data for a cultural argument.

+Think of it as building the corpus for a PhD dissertation that never got written… until now.

 ---

 ## 🧠 Project Status

-**WIP** – Work in Progress.
-This project is evolving into a full **ETL pipeline**.

-What we got so far:
+**WIP** – This is a growing **ETL pipeline** for comparing Taylor Swift's songwriting to Bob Dylan's — the only musician to win the Nobel Prize in Literature.

+What we’ve got:

-- ✅ Modularized scraping system
+- ✅ Modular scraping (Spotify + Genius)
-- ✅ Batch support (multiple albums, multiple artists)
+- ✅ Batch support (multiple artists, albums)
-- ✅ Local caching of downloads
+- ✅ Local file caching
-- ✅ Logging for retrying failed albums or songs
+- ✅ Logging for retrying failed scrapes

-Planned and ongoing components:
+What’s coming:

-- ⏳ Data cleaning (normalize casing, remove duplicates, handle typos)
+- ⏳ Clean & normalize text data (titles, casing, typos)
-- ⏳ Data merging (match Spotify tracks with Genius lyrics)
+- ⏳ Merge metadata + lyrics (align tracks)
-- ⏳ Load to database (likely SQLite or PostgreSQL)
+- ⏳ Load into a queryable database (SQLite/PostgreSQL)
-- ⏳ Data visualization (dashboards, word frequency, sentiment?)
+- ⏳ Explore lyric complexity, sentiment, word patterns
-- ❌ No full tests yet
-- ❌ No CLI or frontend (yet)
+- ⏳ Visualize trends across albums and eras
+- ❌ Tests, CLI, and UI — still on the dream board

+---

+## 🕵️ The Mission

+This isn’t just a scraper.
+It’s a toolkit to build an argument with data.

+We want to know:
+- How do Taylor’s lyrics evolve over time?
+- Is her storytelling comparable to Dylan’s?
+- What poetic devices show up in her writing?
+- Can data defend pop as literature?

+Whether you're a Swiftie, a skeptic, or just like playing with Python, the goal is the same:
+**Put the lyrics under a microscope and see what we find.**

 ---